 Systems safety engineers identify and analyze risks and hazards associated with system designs in order to make them safe while ensuring that the systems remain operational and effective.
 They work in many fields, including aerospace, and are moving into new fields, such as software safety, medical safety, and environmental safety.
-These engineers take a systemic approach to identify hazards so that accidents and injuries can be avoided.

 For information on health and safety engineers who work in mines, see the profile on mining and geological engineers.

-Health and safety engineers hold about 25,200 jobs.
-The industries that employ the most health and safety engineers are as follows:
+Health and safety engineers hold about 25,900 jobs.
+The largest employers of health and safety engineers were as follows: